gsshelton/LibreNMS-Install/README.md

 # LibreNMS-Install
-A batch script to install LibNMS to Ubuntu 18.04 </br>
+A batch script to install LibNMS to Ubuntu 20.04 </br>
-Still working on the RRDCached install. </br>